aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

    GBTIDL may default the x-axis to "LSR Frequency (GHz)".
 Select the "GHz" button at the top of the GBTIDL Plotter window, and select "km/s" from the dropdown.
 This will set the x-axis to 'LSR Velocity (km/s) RADIO'.

-Now that scans can be loaded into GBTIDL, the next step is handling diffrent polarizations and smoothing our spectra.
+Now that scans can be loaded into GBTIDL, our next step is to use GBTIDL Plotter to manipulate our data.

 4.1.2 Temperature Scaling
 _________________________

 A remaining factor to account for is the temperature scale we wish our spectra to be calibrated on.
-By default, GTBIDL present spectra on the antenna temperature (Ta) scale.
+By default, GBTIDL present spectra on the antenna temperature (Ta) scale.
 In order to convert this scaling to flux density (Jy) or corrected antenna temperature (Ta*), it is necessary to account for the sky opacity.
 The approach to determining this is outlined in the Sky Opacity Guide.
 For the example presented here, we find a sky opacity tau value of 0.03.

 .. todo::